How to measure your body fat percentage yourself!

 Conclusion

-Measuring your body fat percentage can be a valuable tool to monitor your physical progress, but it’s important to realise that no method is completely accurate.
-Whether you choose the easy-to-calculate BMI, the accessible US Navy method, the modern but less accurate bio-impedance measurement, or the traditional skinfold measurement—each method has its own pros and cons.
-The key lies in consistency: choose the method that works best for you and measure regularly in the same way to track your progress.
-Ultimately, your body fat percentage is just a number; what matters most is how you feel and how your body functions.
-Stay focused on your overall health and well-being, and let these measurement methods support you on your journey to achieving your fitness goals.
+Measuring your body fat percentage can be a valuable tool for monitoring your physical progress, but it’s important to understand that no method is 100% accurate.
+Whether you choose the easily calculated BMI, the accessible US Navy method, the modern yet less precise bioelectrical impedance analysis, or the traditional skinfold measurement—each has its own pros and cons.

 - Training Your Shoulders With These Exercises!